Metformin: Effect, Side Effects & Avoiding Diarrhoea

 Max. daily dose3,000 mg (adults), 2,000 mg (children from age 10)

-Table scrollable to the right
+Table scrolls to the right

 Muscle: improved insulin sensitivity

-Gut: explanation for gastrointestinal side effects
+Gut: the explanation for the gastrointestinal side effects

-Recommended dose escalation schedule
+Recommended dose-escalation schedule

 1. Weeks 1–2: 500 mg once daily – in the evening with the main meal.